 - Active engagement in professional development activities

 - Compliance with all college and University policies

 - Willingness to assume other duties as assigned

 - Master’s degree in mechanical engineering, or similar, from a regionally accredited institution

 - 1-3 years of relevant work experience or higher education teaching experience.
 An equivalent combination of relevant work experience and education may be substituted.

-- An extensive, advanced and current knowledge of mechanical engineering, specifically, in one of the following sub-disciplines - robotics, mechanical design, manufacturing or closely related field.
+- An extensive, advanced and current knowledge of mechanical engineering, specifically, in one of the following sub-disciplines - mechanical design, manufacturing, aerospace, control systems, or closely related field.